 Your sound measuring device may or may not use a spectral weighting network (such as the A-weighting network).
-For sound calibrators with an output frequency of 1000Hz, no compensation needs to be made for this.
+For sound calibrators supplied with an output frequency other than 1000Hz, a compensation must be made for any attenuation or gain caused by the possible application of a spectral weighting network.